 As any case study, we do not claim the complete generalizability of the obtained results.
 While comparable results might be observed in software-intensive systems of similar development context and characteristics as Cloud Native GeoServer, this could also not be the case.
-To mitigate this threat in the future, we plan to contact the developers of the Cloud Native GeoServer application to qualitatively complete the results of primarily quantitative nature presented in this study.
-This would allow us to gain a clearer picture of the phenomenon under study, and better understand to which extent the results can apply to other software-intensive system and contexts.
+To partially mitigate potential threats to external validity, we selected the case study a software project developed in one of the most popular programming languages (Java), while also ensuring the representativeness of the software project via a set of selection criteria defined a priori (see also Section 3.4).